The Trauma Expression and Connection Assessment (TECA) – A tool to support healing and connection

 It is commonly understood that children express their traumatic states via their behaviours; however, the professional systems that support them can discount these expressions and miss the essential signals these children are showing when they do not have the words to express their fear or confusion.
 Children’s trauma-based behaviours are an attempt at co-regulation and emotional soothing.

-Co-regulation is how adults can use their calm state and undertake strategies (such as the activities provided in this guide) to bring a child back into a state of regulation.
+Co-regulation is how adults can use their calm state and undertake strategies, such as the activities provided in our Trauma Expression and Connection Assessment (TECA) guide, to bring a child back into a state of regulation.

 If a safe adult can provide a response that calms the child’s anguish, it can mitigate an escalation and create an opportunity to deepen the connection.

-Fight, Flight, Freeze and Fawn are used to categorise the behavioural responses a child/ young person’s body has gone into.
+Fight, Flight, Freeze and Fawn are used to categorise the behavioural responses a child or young person’s body has gone into.
 Our body’s stress response system will activate and send us into a fight, flight, freeze or fawn response in response to trauma.

-By knowing which response, the child/young person goes into, we can provide appropriate therapeutic recommendations for co-regulation.
+By knowing which response the child or young person goes into, we can provide appropriate therapeutic recommendations for co-regulation.

 The TECA tool can help determine which domain a child may be expressing and recommend an activity to assist relational repair and regulation.